blessinvarkey/musings/posts/GPT-3.md

 # GPT-3 | Generative Pre-trained Transformer 3

+One of the most hyped, impressive piece of engineering last year was the GPT-3

 - GPT-3 is a language prediction model by OpenAI.
 - An example of **unsupervised learning** as the training data doesn't include information that is right or wrong.
 - To learn how to build language constructs, such as sentences, it employs semantic analytics - studying not just the words and their meanings, but also gathering an understanding of how the usage of words differs depending on other words also used in the text.